wandersoncferreira/wandersoncferreira.github.io/content/items/20220111222641-emacs_automation_don_t_need_to_look_pretty.md

 2. Fetch any updates in the `main` branch
 3. Create a new branch
 4. Create a worktree in a folder in the same level as the main project
-5. Run some shell scripts to decrypt secrets and perform additional setups
+5. Run some shell scripts to decrypt secrets and perform additional setup
-6. Move to a file inside the project
+6. Move a file inside the root project
 7. Ask if I want to start my REPL or not

-Considerable list of things!
+A considerable list of things!
 Let's see how I did it.

-{{< figure src="/images/my-project-worktree.png" >}}
+{{< figure src="/images/my-project-worktree.png" caption="Figure 1: Function my-project/worktree displaying 8 blocks required to perform the bullet itens above." >}}

 Clunky, huh?